callmelazarus/leetcode-codewars-journey/README.md

 **Reflection:**
 **Lesson:**

 ## Nov 5, 2022 - Saturday

 **Today I worked on:**

-1. valid palindrone - easy (finished)
+1. valid palindrome - easy (finished)
+2. invert binary tree - easy

 **Reflection:**

 - it is an interesting feeling of trying to meet my goal of finishing a certain number of leetcode problems, but my ignorance of certain libraries are slowing me down.
 The fact that the journey is the reward is hard to hold onto - as I know there is value in learning the RE library, but I need to only learn just enough to accomplish the problem.
 - Some of the business logic is actually easy to figure out, but learning a new python library can be challenging.
 I watched YT videos while working out on REgex, and then had to do more digging.
 - Grind 75 notes that this probably should only take 15 minutes.
 If I knew how to use Regex, I would probably finish the problem in 15 minutes.
+- LC2: recursion is still challenging to wrap my head around
+- I had a general idea of what to do for binary tree, didn't recognize that recursion was the way to go.
+Went thru the process again of getting a solution online, and running with it in hopes to understand the solution after processing it.

 **Lesson:**
-RE-gex library has multiple string maniupulation methods.
+- RE-gex library has multiple string maniupulation methods.
 I used the findall method, which found a certain substring of strings, and returned a list of individual letters in the correct order (removed punctuation, and the spaces.

----

 ## Nov 4, 2022 - Friday